A criminal profile of the Gilgo Beach serial killer

 Judging by the dates that his victims went missing, it seems as though he prefers operating during the summer months.
 However, we have no idea if this is because of necessity or choice.

-Is LISK still around?
+Is the Gilgo Beach serial killer still around?

-There are four possibilities here.
+There are four possibilities here:

 1. He is in prison for another crime.